RenanGaleno/CContacts/README.md

 Compile instructions
 --------------

-This software uses PDCurses, so the compiler should have it installed and link it Also, the compiler directive should be C99
+This software uses PDCurses, so the compiler should have it installed and link it.

+Also, the compiler directive should be C99
 The command to compile is the following:
 	gcc ccontacts.c -o ccontacts.exe -lpdcursesw -std=c99